gabenugget/stacks-on-stacks/README.md

 `s+t, s-t //characters of each one except ones that are in both. , s--t // s-t but they need to removed if they are the EXACTLY THE SAME (the index needs to match) , a&b //inverse of a-b , a&&b //inverse of a--b`

+>bools

+`¬a //not , a|b //xor , a&b //and , a v b //or, //combine ¬ and another op to make the n-op version (nand nor xnor)`

 ### jumpers